StphnLwnga/BE-Stephen_Mutebi_0719770198/README.md

 ## **Setting up**
+- The data is stored in a mysql database.
 - Import the database **`node_app.sql`** from the project root.

 - Create a **`.env`** file in the project root and define the following variables